armalite/beautiful-dbt-template/README.md

 and create your virtual environments for development.

 ### Prerequisites

-- It is recommended you have requested and have been granted local admin access on your laptop
-- It is recommended that you work in a Unix environment (i.e. MacOS)
+- It is recommended that you work in a Unix environment (i.e. MacOS or WSL2 on Windows)
-- Windows machines are also possible but require WSL2 to be installed, which allows you to have a Unix environment on your Windows laptop
-  - More details regarding Windows setup will be added very soon (April 2023)
+ - This repository assumes your Snowflake environments are set up in a particular structure:
+   - You work in a single instance of Snowflake (e.g. the Prod instance)
+   - Your 'environments' (dev, uat, prod) are simply different databases in the Prod instance
+   - The PROJECT_NAME you supply is used as a prefix to name most of your Snowflake infrastructure resources (database, roles, warehouses)
+   - You have a separate Database and associated infra for dev, uat and prod e.g. if your project name is "JAFFLE SHOP", the dbt profile will be set up assuming the following:
+      - Your dev database should be called JAFFLE_SHOP_DEV
+      - Your dev warehouse should be called JAFFLE_SHOP_DEV_WH
+      - Your dev service account user should be called JAFFLE_SHOP_DEV_SA
+      - Your dev admin role should be called JAFFLE_SHOP_DEV_ADMIN
+   - Your service accounts can use Private keys for authentication
+      - If Private keys have not been set up, you will need to update the dbt `profiles.yml` file to make sure the non development targets use passwords instead
 - You *must* have Python installed on your machine
   - For MacOS you can install Python directly from the website:
     - https://www.python.org/downloads/
-    - Alternatively you can set up your laptop using the [dt-setup-mac](https://github.dev.xero.com/Xero/dt-setup-mac) process, however keep in mind this process will install other data tooling you may not require
-  - For Windows, instructions will be provided very soon (April 2023)

 ## How to use the template

 You can begin these steps once you meet all above prerequisites

-1. Create [a remote repository on GitHub](https://github.dev.xero.com/new).
+1. Create [a remote repository on GitHub](https://github.com/new).
 Do *not* choose any templates during creation.
 You will be prompted for the URL of the repo during *step 4*.

 2. Install `cruft` using [`pipx`](https://github.com/pipxproject/pipx)